osamuaoki/bss/bss_tutorial2.md

  $ bss template ~
 ```

+This sets the base directories of recursive backups with `rsync -rx` operations
+executed by bss`.

 Update `/bss.d/.bss.conf` with `BSS_SNAP_DEST="/btrfs_root/root_snapshots"`.

 If you don't want to run filter at TMID for `/`, you can optionally update